All over the country, in towns and villages, and even in the middle of nowhere, you may encounter crosses – usually on a

 Right-of-way stones, such as the Marsden packhorse road stones, subject of a court case in the early 20th century.

 Village signs, originally put up by the Automobile Association, but now almost a new art form.

 Other interesting features to be found especially in rural areas reflect the history of our highways: these will be found in our Roads and Travel section.

-In addition to the milestones on our highways there are mile-markers to be found on our canals, such as the Leeds-Liverpool and the Huddersfield (Broad and Narrow) Canals, and the Society also records these.
+In addition to the milestones on our highways there are mile-markers (and sometimes fractions of miles) to be found on our canals, such as the Leeds-Liverpool and the Huddersfield (Broad and Narrow) Canals, and the Society also records these.

 RWH / updated August 2020